 Conservation Efforts in Minnesota

-A thorough, nearly completed inventory has been accomplished by the DNR Minnesota Biological Survey (MBS) in northeastern Minnesota for rare plants, which is a great contribution to conservation.
+A thorough inventory has been accomplished by the Minnesota Biological Survey (MBS) in northeastern Minnesota for rare plants, which is a great contribution to conservation.
 The results of the survey form a sound basis for developing a conservation plan.
-The State Forest land harboring this species has been recommended by the MBS for protection as a natural area, but no official action has been taken as of October 2008.
+The State Forest land harboring this species has been recommended by the MBS for protection as a natural area, but no official action has been taken as of 2020.

 References and Additional Information

 Given, D. R., and J. H. Soper.
 1981.
 The arctic-alpine element of the vascular flora at Lake Superior.
-National Museum of Canada, Publications in Botany No. 10, Ottawa, Ontario.
+National Museums of Canada, Publications in Botany No. 10, Ottawa, Ontario.
 70 pp.